kubernetes/enhancements/keps/sig-instrumentation/1933-secret-logging-static-analysis/README.md

 SIG Architecture for cross-cutting KEPs).
 -->

-# KEP-1933: Defend Against Credential Logging in Prow
+# KEP-1933: Defend Against Logging Secrets via Static Analysis

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good